Amany-Assy/E-commerce1/README.md

 🛒 Fresh Cart — E-commerce Web Application

-A responsive e-commerce web application built with Angular and TypeScript, allowing users to browse products and categories, search for products, add items to the shopping cart, and manage their wishlist.
+A responsive e-commerce web application built with Angular and TypeScript.
+The application allows users to browse products and categories, search for products, add items to the shopping cart, and manage their wishlist.

 ✨ Features
 🛍️ Browse products and product categories